naemon/naemon.github.io/download/index.md

 via the [Consol repository](http://labs.consol.de/repo/stable/).
 After the repository has been setup, you just have to  install the `naemon` package with your package manager.

+Stable releases are also available for recent platforms at the [obs home:naemon project](https://build.opensuse.org/project/show/home:naemon)

 The binary packages can also be downloaded here:

 <table>